Who We Are

 Professor Blume clerked for the Hon.
 Thomas A. Clark of the U.S. Court of Appeals for the Eleventh Circuit.
 After private practice, he became Executive Director of the South Carolina Death Penalty Project, where he remained until 1996.
 He joined the Cornell Law School faculty in 1993, and, in conjunction with Cornell Professors Sherri Lynn Johnson and Stephen Garvey, formed the Cornell Death Penalty Project.
 Professor Blume has argued eight capital cases before the United States Supreme Court and been co-counsel or amicus curiae counsel in numerous other Supreme Court cases.
 He has been involved in more than one hundred capital cases at the trial, appellate, and post-conviction stages.
 He is the co-author of A Modern Approach to Evidence and Death Penalty Stories and has authored numerous articles in the areas of capital punishment, criminal procedure, and evidence.
 Professor Blume teaches Criminal Procedure, Evidence, and the Death Penalty in America and supervises the Capital Defense Clinics and Innocence Clinics.

-Associate Director of the Avon Global Center for Women and Justice; Adjunct Professor of Law
+Associate Director of the Cornell Center for Women and Justice; Adjunct Professor of Law

 CYNTHIA GRANT BOWMAN